python/cpython/Doc/library/zipfile.rst

 ZipInfo Objects
 ---------------

-Instances of the :class:`ZipInfo` class are returned by the :meth:`getinfo` and :meth:`infolist` methods of :class:`ZipFile` objects.
+Instances of the :class:`ZipInfo` class are returned by the :meth:`.getinfo` and :meth:`.infolist` methods of :class:`ZipFile` objects.
 Each object stores information about a single member of the ZIP archive.

 Instances have the following attributes: